-BROTHER INDUSTRIES, LTD. AND CONSOLIDATED SUBSIDIARIES YEAR ENDED MARCH 31, 2016 b.
-The period for which the operations of the acquired company are included in the consolidated financial statements
+BROTHER INDUSTRIES, LTD. AND CONSOLIDATED SUBSIDIARIES YEAR ENDED MARCH 31, 2016

-- (5) Name of the company after the combination Domino Printing Sciences plc (no change)
+(5) Name of the company after the combination Domino Printing Sciences plc (no change)

-- (6) Ratio of voting rights acquired 100%

-- (7) Basis for determining the acquirer
+- (6) Ratio of voting rights acquired 100% - (7) Basis for determining the acquirer b.
+The period for which the operations of the acquired company are included in the consolidated financial statements c.
+Acquisition cost of the acquired company and related details of each class of consideration